TeamL3/learned-pose-estimation/README.md

 Many utilities are provided to make it easy to manipulate and visualize the dataset and model predictions / errors:
-- `src/architectures/pose_utils`: plotting + data format and reference frame conversion utilities specific to the pose estimation problem
+- `src/architectures/pose_utils`: Plotting + data format and reference frame conversion utilities specific to the pose estimation problem
-- `src/architectures/ml_utils`: utilities to define keras metrics and interface with neptune.ai metadata logging
+- `src/architectures/ml_utils`: Utilities to define keras metrics, make model predictions and interface with the neptune.ai metadata logging cloud
-- `src/architectures/ros_utils`: a collection of various utilities for manipulating the rosbags used for building this dataset and converting gazebo ground truth poses
+- `src/architectures/ros_utils`: A collection of various utilities for manipulating the rosbags used for building this dataset and converting gazebo ground truth poses

 Following the 'tutorial' quick start notebooks should get you familiar with the data and the utilities painlessly.